Ceramic Dictionary

 1) Pencil* is a slender tube of wood containing a thin center of lead or a coloring material and is used for writing and drawing.

-2) Ceramic pencils* look like ordinary colored pencils but they are prepared in a special way to draw on bisque or a glazed surface.
-When the design is finished, it has to be covered by transparent glaze and can be fired at between 720º C to 980º C.
+2) Ceramic pencils look like ordinary colored pencils but they are prepared in a special way to draw on bisque or a glazed surface.
+When the design is finished, it has to be covered by transparent glaze and the clear colors can be fired at between 720º C and 980º C and the strong, darker colors, black, blue, green and brown to 1250º C.

 ca: MÀ DE MORTER